His Eminence, Metropolitan Gregory of Nyssa, Diocesan Bishop

 A native of Youngstown, Ohio and a life-long member of St. Nicholas Orthodox Church of Warren, Ohio where he faithfully served as an altar server, reader, and subdeacon for many years, Fr.
 Nathaniel is a 2018 graduate of Christ The Saviour Seminary.
 He also holds a Bachelor of Arts in Public Communication from Kent State University.

 Fr.
-Nathaniel and Pani Nicole, who were married on April 28th of 2018, began their ministry at St Mary's Church on November 1, 2018.
+Nathaniel and his wife, Pani Nicole, who were married on April 28th of 2018, began their ministry at St Mary's Church on October 15th, 2018.